fesanmar/copy-data-mode/README.md

 * Author: Felipe Santa Cruz Martínez Alcalá <fesanmar@gmail.com>
 * Maintainer: Felipe Santa Cruz Martínez Alcalá <fesanmar@gmail.com>
 * URL: https://github.com/fesanmar/copy-data-mode
-* Version: 1.0.0
+* Version: 1.1.0
 * Created: 2021-08-19
 * Keywords: kill-ring

-* NOTE: THIS IS A BETA VERSION OF COPY DATA MODE.
-USE AT YOUR OWN RISK.
 THIS FILE IS SUBJECT TO CHANGE, AND NOT SUITABLE FOR DISTRIBUTION BY PACKAGE MANAGERS SUCH AS APT, PKGSRC, MACPORTS, &C.

 Copy Data Mode is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as